 Q: What types of work does the Skadden Foundation fund?

-A: Skadden Fellowships address the civil legal needs of people living in poverty in the US.
-Your project must be legal in nature, and serve poor clients, though we do not have a strict test of poverty.
+A: The Skadden Fellowship Foundation is a nonpartisan 501(c)(3) organization.
+Skadden Fellowships address the unmet civil legal needs of people living in poverty in the U.S. Your project must be legal in nature and serve low-income clients, although we do not apply a one-size-fits-all poverty test.
+Projects that do not screen clients individually based on income must still be targeted at and accountable to poor clients.

 Q: Are there types of work the Skadden Foundation does not fund?

 A: Yes.
-We do not fund criminal representation, nor do we fund projects that are civil in nature but serve a client population that is detained in the adult carceral system (either jails or prisons).
-If you are unsure if your idea fits within our funding guidelines, or would like advice on how to frame and focus your proposal, we encourage you to contact us while you are formulating the project.
+We do not fund criminal representation, legal work for which the government provides guaranteed representation, or projects that are civil in nature but serve a client population that is detained in the adult carceral system (either jails or prisons).
+If you are unsure if your idea fits within our funding guidelines or would like advice on how to frame and focus your proposal, we encourage you to contact us while you are formulating the project.

 Q: What does the Skadden Foundation look for in project proposals?

-A: We do not have defined funding priorities or quotas for certain issue areas.
+A: Skadden Fellowship projects need to address an unmet civil legal need of people living in poverty in the U.S. Applicants should apply having already designed their job and secured a strong, nonpartisan host organization, which is the nonprofit that will supervise their work.
 Skadden Fellowship projects do not need to be innovative.
-In fact, we have found that Fellows report more favorable experiences and greater confidence in the service they provided to their clients when their project hews closely to the core mission of their host organization.
+In fact, we have found that Fellows report more favorable experiences and greater confidence in the service they provide to their clients when their project hews closely to the core mission of their host organization.

 Q: What types of lawyering strategies and advocacy does the Skadden Foundation fund?

 There are some specific points to keep in mind about systemic reform projects.
-Before a Fellow represents clients as a class, or works exclusively with organizational clients, we expect the applicant to deeply understand their clients as individuals, as well as the attorney-client relationship.
+Before a Fellow represents clients as a class or works exclusively with organizational clients, we expect the applicant to deeply understand their clients as individuals, as well as the attorney-client relationship.
 We therefore expect applicants with more systemic proposals and their host organizations to have a high degree of insight into their client population.
-Movement or community lawyering proposals should, in all likelihood, come with one or more coalition support letters (see additional materials, above).

 Q: Where geographically may Skadden Fellows work?